evkx/evkx.github.io/content/models/mercedes/eqe/EQE_300/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 430 liters.
 With the rear seat down, it is 895 liters.
-On the roof, you can load up to 100kg.
-The maxium weight of the car is 2880kg, and with the base weight of 2310 kg, you can max load 570 kg, including driver and passengers.
+On the roof, you can load up to 100 kg (220,5 lbs).
+The maxium weight of the car is 2880 kg (6349 lbs), and with the base weight of 2310 kg (5093 lbs), you can max load 570 kg (1257 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 750, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 750, and on unbraked, it is 750 kg (1653/1653 lbs).

 {{< sitefiguresized thumb="models/mercedes/eqe/eqe_300/trunk_1_st.jpg" title="Mercedes-EQ EQE 300" width="3000" height="2000"  >}}